 How does Tasigna work?

-In a third main study in 846 newly diagnosed patients with chronic-phase CML, Tasigna, either as 300 mg twice a day or as 400 mg twice a day, was compared with imatinib.
-The main measure of effectiveness was the proportion of patients who had had a ‘major molecular response’ (when the proportion of the patient’s white blood cells that contained the Philadelphia chromosome had fallen to below 0.1%) after 12 months of treatment.
+In a third main study in 846 newly diagnosed patients with chronic phase CML, Tasigna, either as 300 mg twice a day or as 400 mg twice a day, was compared with imatinib.
+The main measure of effectiveness was the proportion of patients who had had a ‘major molecular response’ (when the proportion of the patient’s white blood cells that could produce the abnormal Bcr-Abl kinase had fallen to below 0.1%) after 12 months of treatment.

-The most common side effects with Tasigna (seen in more than 1 patient in 10) are thrombocytopenia (low blood platelet counts), neutropenia (low white-blood-cell counts), anaemia (low red-blood-cell counts), headache, nausea (feeling sick), rash, pruritus (itching), myalgia (muscle pain) and fatigue (tiredness).
-For the full list of all side effects reported with Tasigna, see the package leaflet.
+The most common side effects with Tasigna (seen in more than 1 patient in 10) are thrombocytopenia (low blood platelet counts), neutropenia (low white blood cell counts), headache, nausea (feeling sick), rash, pruritus (itching), myalgia (muscle pain) and fatigue (tiredness).
+For the full list of all side effects and restrictions with Tasigna, see the package leaflet.

 The CHMP decided that Tasigna’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-What measures are being taken to ensure the safe use of Tasigna?
+What measures are being taken to ensure the safe and effective use of Tasigna?

-The company that makes Tasigna will provide an information pack in each Member State for doctors and pharmacists who will prescribe or dispense the medicine.
+The company that makes Tasigna will provide an information pack for doctors and pharmacists who will prescribe or dispense the medicine.
 The pack will remind them of how Tasigna should be used safely in patients.